JeffShepherd/Wall-i/README.md

 9. [Future Additions](#future-iterations)

-## Overview UPDATE ME
+## Overview

-This project is definitely not Rotten Tomatoes.
-Nor is it Netflix.
-Nor is it IMDB.
-It’s R A N C I D T O M A T I L L O S. Very different!
+_Wall-i_ is a [Turing School of Software and Design](https://turing.io/) Module 3 final solo project.
+The challenge of this project: work within constraints to deliver a product for your niche audience, which helps solve a problem unique to them.

+Given this challenge, I decided to create an application for finding, and downloading, awesome wallpapers for all devices.
+I chose this as I had always wished their was a simple app that accomplishes this goal.
+Wall-i allows a user to view random photos, as well as search by a specific topic.
+It also lets a user favorite any photo they see, and return to a list of their favorite photos at any time.
+If a user wishes to use the photo as the wallpaper, they can click the download link available on every photograph.

-_Rancid Tomatillos_ is a [Turing School of Software and Design](https://turing.io/) Module 3 paired project.
-The purpose of this project is to create a dynamic application that leverages an API to receive, and display, movie data.
-A user can search and filter a long list of movies, as well as view detailed information about a specific movie by clicking on it.
-To create this application, we leveraged React, React Router, JavaScript, HTML, and CSS to create the front-end.
-As we worked, we used Cypress for test-driven development of our application.
+To create this application, I leveraged React, React Router, JavaScript, HTML, and CSS to create the front-end.
+As I worked, I also used Cypress for test-driven development of our application.